Levels of medical care for your newborn

-- Serious chronic medical conditions, including heart disease and severe obesity
+- Serious chronic medical conditions, including heart disease and severe obesity.

-- High blood pressure, diabetes, kidney problems, heart problems, HIV/AIDS and bleeding disorders
+- High blood pressure, diabetes, kidney problems, heart problems, HIV/AIDS and bleeding disorders.

 - Having a premature baby in the past.
-A premature baby is one who is born too early, before 37 weeks of pregnancy.
+A premature baby is one who is born too early, before 37 completed weeks of pregnancy.

 - Having a low-birthweight baby in the past.
 Low birthweight is when a baby is born weighing less than 5 pounds, 8 ounces.

 - Being pregnant with multiples (twins, triplets or more) or being pregnant through a fertility treatment called in vitro fertilization.

-- Being addicted to drugs
+- Being addicted to drugs or smoking cigarettes.